kumahq/kuma-website/app/_src/policies/meshtrafficpermission.md

           env: dev
     ```

-5. The action is `DENY`.
+5. The action is `Deny`.
 All requests from the env `dev` will be denied on all proxies.

     ```yaml
     default: # 5
-      action: DENY
+      action: Deny
     ```

 {% tip %}
 Order of rules inside the `from` array matters.
 Request from the proxy that has both `kuma.io/zone: east` and `env: dev` will be denied.
-This is because the rule with `DENY` is later in the `from` array than any `ALLOW` rules.
+This is because the rule with `Deny` is later in the `from` array than any `Allow` rules.
 {% endtip %}